harsha47990/FoodOrderingApp/README.md

 # FoodOrderingApp
- execute Main.py to run the application. application will guide you to setup and run.
+ execute Main.py to run the application. application will guide you through admin account setup and once setup is completed, application is good to work.